ancapdev/LightBSON.jl/README.md

 ## Basic Usage
 * Documents are read and write to and from byte arrays with [BSONReader](src/reader.jl) and [BSONWriter](src/writer.jl).
 * [BSONReader](src/reader.jl) and [BSONWriter](src/writer.jl) are immutable struct types with no state.
 They can be instantiated without allocation.
 * [BSONWriter](src.writer.jl) will append to the destination array.
-User is responsble for not writing duplicate fields.
+User is responsible for not writing duplicate fields.
 * `reader["foo"]` or `reader[:foo]` finds `foo` and returns a new reader pointing to the field.
 * `reader[T]` materializes a field to the type `T`.
 * `writer["foo"] = x` or `writer[:foo] = x` appends a field with name `foo` and value `x`.